ccanepa/google-code-issues-migrator/README.md

    listed as links to the attachment on Google Code.

  - Support for Merged-into links for duplicate issues are not implemented.

+ - Allow to edit issues text and comments locally before upload.
+   This is handy to replace references to svn revisions like 'r1234' with the matching git commit sha or to add some mardown markup.
+   This is a feature new in this fork.

 Otherwise almost everything is preserved, including labels, issue state (open/closed), and issue status (invalid, wontfix, duplicate).

-The script can be run repeatedly to migrate new issues and comments, without mucking up what's already on Github.
+The original script allowed to be run repeatedly to migrate new issues and comments, without mucking up what's already on Github; this fork does not support that if you locally edit the issues, but it should not be hard to add a update_gcode_issues to support this scenario.

 ### Required Python libraries ###